vitalifed/game-portal/Readme.md

 ## Security

-Essentially, the client generates a securely delegated token (aka Room.uniqueId, see room.full.js) and the client then uses the token to perform mutual communication with server.
+Essentially, the client generates a securely delegated token (aka Room.uniqueId, see room.full.js), the client then uses the token to perform mutual communication with server.
 The http conversation can be secured by means of TLS out of the box.

 ## Performance management

 In the nutshell, **RoomRepository** declines a creation of a room if the total amount exceeds a threshold, default value equals 100.
+Moreover, the implementation of repository introduces a cache with eviction policy:
+* each entry should be automatically removed from the cache once a fixed duration has elapsed after ** the entry's creation
+** the most recent replacement of its value,
+** or its last access

+The default elapsed time is 10 minutes.

+# How to build and run application

+Run in **game-portal**
+$ mvn install

+Run in **game-portal/mancala-game**
+$ mvn spring-boot:run

+Open a link in a browser http://localhost:8080/

+## How to run tests

+By default junit and integration tests are disabled, in order to build a projects and run test use the following:
+$ mvn install -Dmaven.test.skip=false